drekmonger/Against-the-Endless-Enemy/README.md

 It was 85% fun, and I learned things doing it.
 I didn't manage to squeeze sound into the package, stripped away a few intended game mechanics, and didn't do all the fancy UI animations I had orginally hoped to do, but otherwise the game ended up looking pretty close to my original ideas.

 I did have some early setbacks.
-I started using [https://github.com/sveltejs/svelte] as my framework before moving to Hyperapp, but Svelte just weighed too much, and I prefer JSX over Svelte's templating language.
+I started using [https://github.com/sveltejs/svelte] as my framework before moving to Hyperapp.
+Svelte just weighed too much, and I prefer JSX over Svelte's templating language.
 I also cobbled together my own packer using [http://pieroxy.net/blog/pages/lz-string/index.html] lz-string, but RegPack did the job better.
 I also spent an afternoon fighting with Google's Closure Compiler before giving up and just using uglify-es.

 ## Stuff used to make this thing: